lacework-community/detc_poc/README.md

    * GCP
    * Azure
 * access to a Lacework tenant with admin privileges
+* Docker setup on a computer
-* Docker and docker-compose setup on a computer
+* docker-compose (v1.25 or higher) setup on a computer

 ## Docker setup for OSX